ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ![Configure Authorization Code Flow with PKCE](images/configure-authorization-code-flow-pkce.png)

-### Configure public client which use Implicit Code Flow
+### Configure Implicit Code Flow for a public client
-This would be a web application where the security is handled by the webserver or a browser-based riches client.
+A public client could be a web application where the security is handled by the webserver or a browser-based riches client.
 The application neither use PKCE or client secret.
-It is not recemented to use Implicit Code Flow because it is insecure.
+*It is not recemented to use Implicit Code Flow because it is insecure.*

 - Specify client name in down-party name.
 - Select allowed up parties.